Missouri Rep. Rebecca Roeber Dies; Ex-Educator From Lee's Summit Pushed For Charter School Expansion

 “She was a classroom teacher for many years and then during her time in the House of Representatives she really championed passionately any issue that had to do with children and education,” he said.

-Missouri state Sen. Mike Cierpiot, a Republican representing eastern Jackson County, said Roeber had a heart of gold and wanted to improve outcomes for students in poor-performing schools.
+Republican Sen. Mike Cierpiot, who represents eastern Jackson County, said Roeber had a heart of gold and wanted to improve outcomes for students in poor-performing schools.

 “People just hold her in such high esteem.
 I think her legacy is going to be the efforts she made in education,” Cierpiot said.
 “I think she moved the ball down the road a lot.”